No company can achieve the level of efficiency and productivity they need to succeed without the right communication

 Don't let this happen to you.
 Because an enterprise communication tool requires cross-functionality for each department, including engineering, HR, marketing and sales, it needs to be user friendly.
 Consider the needs of your business and choose the tool that offers what you really need.
 This will ensure that it's adopted by the entire organization, and you're able to see its true value.

 For the modern employee, third-party integrations are a modern requirement.
-Though the communication tool you choose should be uncomplicated enough to encourage employees to use it, it should also be capable of everything you need it to do.
+Though the communication tool you choose should be simple enough to encourage employees to use it, it should also be capable of everything you need it to do.

 The tool needs to be flexible, adaptable and able to integrate with other necessary tools that your organization uses day to day.
 With the right amount of integration, the tool will speed up your workflow, not slow it down.